Miss America Organization tabs new leaders in 3 states

 The Georgia group will be led by Trina Pruitt, and the Florida group led by Keith Williams was reinstated.

-Some state pageant leaders are battling national leaders over how the group is being run.
+The moves come amid a turbulent period for the pageant, in which some state pageant leaders are battling national leaders over how the group is being run, and how the decision to eliminate the swimsuit competition was reached.

+The organization’s chairwoman Gretchen Carlson, the former Fox News host, has said the change was made to make the pageant more relevant in today’s society and to stop requiring young women to appear on stage in swimsuits and heels to try to win money for their education.

+The national group has terminated or declined to renew the licenses of several state organizations.
+It is also considering moving the pageant to a city other than Atlantic City, its longtime home.